 Wounded and flailing, many of us who have experienced divorce set out on a dangerous path, often causing even more unhappiness in our lives, or just as sadly, unhappiness in the life of a stranger, based on that flawed principle that “love is all that matters.”

-As a divorced person, it’s difficult to distinguish as we venture out if it’s love we’re seeking or a warm, dry place - a fire to which we can return each night from our forays into the bewildering yet necessary hunt for the answer to why we are here.
+As a divorced person, it was difficult to distinguish as I ventured out if it was love I was seeking or a warm, dry place - a fire to which I could return each night from our forays into the bewildering yet necessary hunt for the answer to why I am here.

 Some days as a single person you see-saw all day, glorifying in exploring some new venture in the morning and then by lunch longing to be one of those couples reading the paper together at the corner coffee shop.

 You have exhilarating opportunities to explore friendships and romance with wildly divergent types of people.
 Your opinions aren't censored by that raised eyebrow or the subtle disapproval on the face of your beloved.